fghaas/sue2017/markdown/alternatives.md

 _Rehab_

-for revovering scrumbags
+for recovering scrumbags

 _Rehab_

-for revovering scrumbags
+for recovering scrumbags

 _What can we salvage?_